Glossary of Statistical Terms

 Convergence in probability

-A mode of convergence for a sequence of random variables XnX_n toward a value cc.
+A mode of convergence for a sequence of random variables XnX_n toward a random variable XX.
 For every ε>0\varepsilon > 0,

 Delta method